Diabetes Testing & Medications

 - Insulin is a hormone made by the islet (eye-let) cells of the pancreas.
 Insulin helps keep blood glucose levels on target by moving glucose from the blood into the cells of the body where the glucose is burned for energy.
 If there is no insulin available, the body cannot turn glucose into energy and glucose levels build up in the blood.
 In people who don’t have diabetes, the body makes the right amount of insulin on its own.
 But when you have diabetes, your body no longer makes enough insulin (type 1 diabetes) or it cannot use the insulin it makes properly (type 2 diabetes).

-- People with type 1 diabetes use insulin right from the moment of diagnosis because they are no longer able to make insulin.
+- People with type 1 diabetes use insulin from the moment of diagnosis because they are no longer able to make insulin on their own.
 Insulin is injected with a syringe or insulin pen.
-Insulin can also be used with an insulin pump.
-It cannot be taken by mouth because stomach acid would destroy it.
+Insulin can also be used with an insulin pump, but cannot be taken by mouth because stomach acid would destroy it.
 People with type 2 diabetes or gestational diabetes might use insulin to help control their blood glucose and/or they might take pills to help their body make more insulin or to help their cells become more sensitive to insulin.
-(The pills do not contain insulin since insulin cannot be taken by mouth because stomach acid would destroy it).
 Your health care team will help you determine how much insulin you need throughout the day and night.

 - In general, a vial of insulin is safe to use for thirty (30) days once opened.
 The opened vial or pen can be stored at room temperature or in the refrigerator.
 You should place it in a cooler if you will be outside in warm weather – use a ziplock bag to keep the vial/pen dry and use regular or “Blue Ice” (NOT dry ice!).
 Never store insulin in the freezer or leave it in your car or other hot places in our Mississippi summer weather!
 Keep insulin in the original vial in the box in your refrigerator.
 Be careful – the vial is glass and can shatter easily!